Learn how to build cabinets yourself to save you money on your next remodel.

 Cover the front exposed edges of the cabinet box with iron-on edge banding.
 Trim around the edge to make it flush.
 Now you can paint/stain/seal your cabinets.
 You can read about how to get a smooth professional paint finish here.

 And your DIY cabinets are ready to install!

 Different Types of Cabinets

 Now that you know how to build cabinets, you can start planing your next project.
 There are many different types of cabinets you can use for different functions in your space.

-- Base Cabinet (with or without a drawer on top)
+- Base Cabinets (with or without a drawer on top)

-- Drawer Base Cabinet (all drawers, no cabinet space)
+- Drawer Base Cabinets (all drawers, no cabinet space)